 [END FIGURE 2.1 HERE]

 Use is made of paleoclimate, in situ, ground- and satellite-based remote sensing, and reanalysis data products where applicable (Section 1.5).
-All observational products used in the chapter are detailed in Annex I, and information on data sources and processing for each figure and table can be found in the associated chapter table 2.SM.1 available as an electronic supplement to the chapter.
+All observational products used in the chapter are detailed in Annex I, and information on data sources and processing for each figure and table can be found in the associated chapter Table 2.SM.1 available as an electronic supplement to the chapter.
 Use of common periods ranging from 56 million years ago through to the recent past is applied to the extent permitted by available data (Section 1.4.1 and Cross-Chapter Box 2.1).
 In all cases, the narrative proceeds from as far in the past as the data permit through to the present.
-Each sub-section starts by highlighting the key findings from AR5 and any relevant AR6-cycle special reports (SROCC, SR1.5, SRCCL), and then outlines the new evidence-basis arising from a combination of: i) new findings reported in the literature, including new datasets and new versions of existing datasets; and ii) recently observed changes, before closing with a new summary assessment.
+Each sub-section starts by highlighting the key findings from AR5 and any relevant AR6-cycle Special Reports (SROCC, SR1.5, SRCCL), and then outlines the new evidence-basis arising from a combination of: (i) new findings reported in the literature, including new datasets and new versions of existing datasets; and (ii) recently observed changes, before closing with a new summary assessment.